Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Discussion

-We have presented a fully decentralized architecture that resolves the GNSS network estimation problem using a Graph-Aware ATC GT-Diffusion scheme.
+We have presented a fully decentralized architecture that resolves the GNSS network estimation problem using a \textbf{\texttt{GraT-Diff}} scheme.
 To our knowledge, this represents the first step toward realizing decentralized GNSS networks capable of operating over time-varying graphs.
 Our method attains the centralized solution through strictly local computations and neighbor exchanges, with convergence established at a linear rate.
-Furthermore, this work investigates the impact of graph structures on convergence speed, communication overhead, and system robustness—factors that are pivotal to addressing the "big data" challenges inherent in modern satellite constellations.
+Furthermore, this work investigates the impact of graph structures on convergence speed, communication overhead, and system robustness—factors that are pivotal to addressing the big-data challenges inherent in modern satellite constellations.